 Working dir %s does not exist

-%s is the working directory specified in the Sumo Logic Web Application.)
+%s is the working directory specified in Sumo Logic.

 Error in executing script: %s